 - Enter the Network SSID (your WiFi network name, this is both spelling and case sensitive) and your WiFi password (this is also both spelling and case sensitive), into the appropriate text boxes.

 - Click the Apply button when you are ready.

 NOTE: If the Push3 becomes disconnected from the WiFi network in the future, and is not able to reconnect on it own, we recommend power cycling the Push3.
 This can be done by disconnecting the power supply, waiting a few seconds, and then reconnecting it.
-The Push3 will take a while to boot up and once it has it will try to reconnect to the same WiFi network that it was connected to before.
+The Push3 will take a while to boot up (about 4 minutes) and once it has it will try to reconnect to the same WiFi network that it was connected to before.
 You should not need to go through the WiFi setup steps again.
 Also, you should not press the pinhole button again unless you want to go through the WiFi setup steps again.
 We aim to improve the Push3's reliability in the future, via an over-the-air firmware update, which will mitigate the occasional need to power cycle the device in order to reconnect it to your WiFi network.